 Is it possible that by striving for stability we’re sending entirely the wrong message?
 In seeking to give our children smooth lives, we may be leaving them unprepared for adulthood — when change, disappointments and setbacks are inevitable.
+Dr. Andrea Gurney, a family psychologist and professor in Santa Barbara, California, tells SheKnows that the instability, turmoil, and disappointments of life are a great opportunity to teach kids resiliency.

 What is resiliency?